spelltide-games/godot-pocketpy/README.md

 python -m stubgen
 ```

-To build the project, run:
+To build the project in debug mode, run:

 ```
 python build.py
 ```

+To test the debug build, you need to open `demo/addons/godot-pocketpy/godot-pocketpy.gdextension`,
+find your platform and replace `template_release` with `template_debug`.
+In this way, the Godot Editor can load the debug version of the extension.